Data Recipient Hub v4.0.0

 Once you register your app, you can return to the “My app” page to reference information about your app.

-When you’re ready to create a production app, contact your Partner Success Manager.
+When you’re ready to create a production app, you’ll need to fill out an onboarding questionnaire.

-After your Partner Success Manager has granted you production access, you’ll see a new “Register an app” button in “My apps.”
+After your Customer success manager has granted you production access, you’ll see a new “Register an app” button in “My apps.”

 Don’t lose your client secret!